Super Bowl 56: A viewer's guide to get you through Sunday

 The first half of a normal NFL game usually takes 90 minutes, but if there are a lot of running plays, it could be done in 1 hour, 10 minutes.

-With kickoff at 6:30 p.m.
-EST, it would probably be a good idea to tune in around 7:40 p.m. so you don't miss Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige, and Kendrick Lamar.
+With kickoff at 5:30 p.m., it would probably be a good idea to tune in around 6:40 p.m. so you don't miss Dr. Dre, Snoop Dogg, Eminem, Mary J. Blige and Kendrick Lamar.

-HOW CAN I WATCH THE GAME IF I AM A CORD CUTTER?
+How can I watch the game if I am a cord cutter?

 NBC's Peacock streaming service will have the game for OTT devices and services, smart TVs and mobile devices.
 It will also be available for free on the NFL website/apps as well as Yahoo Sports.
 DirecTV Stream, Sling TV, Hulu with Live TV, YouTube TV and fuboTV also have NBC.